-For absolute beginners, determining when to fuel and how much to fuel during training is always a tough one to nail down.
+For absolute beginners, determining when to fuel for a half marathon and how much to fuel during training is always a tough one to nail down.
+Energy gels for a half marathon come in many different shapes.
+Typically they contain about 100 calories of food (roughly 25g of food).
 One of the main reasons that beginners are lost when it comes to fueling is due to all of the different opinions floating around.
-Supplemental companies want you to fuel as much as your body will assimilate per hour which is roughly between 250 – 350 calories depending on your metabolism.
-Some super elite runners, which are extremely rare individuals, they manage to train their bodies to run on zero extra fuel except for their pre-race meal and water during the run.
+Supplemental companies want you to fuel your body with as many energy gels as your body will assimilate per hour which is roughly between 250 – 350 calories depending on your metabolism.
+Some super-elite runners manage to train their bodies to run on zero extra fuel except for their pre-race meal and water during the run.
 For the beginner and average runner, the odds are against them if they don’t fuel during training for a marathon.
-Yes, I’m sure it’s been done, but at what cost to your body?
+Yes, I’m sure it’s been done, but at what cost to your body and your chip time?

 New runners that run for less than 60 minutes, which is roughly between 4 and 7 miles, only need water during their run.
 There is no need to eat a gel pack for runs lasting less than 60 minutes.
 Your energy will not be depleted and you should be able to easily complete the run

 This is a gray area for new runners.
 My best advice is that if you are training for a half marathon or a marathon and your runs are lasting between the 60 and 90-minute marker, then you should go ahead and be training your body to accept the gels that you will be using in the race.
 If you are just running to run and not really “training” for a race then you can get away with just drinking water and not fueling.
 Each individual runner will have to experiment with this gray area.
 For myself, I don’t fuel during my long runs which last less than 90 minutes which is the equivalent of about 8 – 9 miles.
 The key here is to listen to your body and if you are starting to feel fatigued go ahead and fuel past the 60-minute mark.